 Shillow Beer Co.
 Sass on the Side (Ontario; 5.6% alc.)

-Exclusive to beerbistro is this brand-new brown ale that’s lightly roasty and modestly bitter with a quenching off-dry finish.
+Exclusive to beerbistro is this brown ale that’s lightly roasty and modestly bitter with a quenching off-dry finish.

 Ales with a moderate to full bitterness and a naturally fruity hop character

 Starting spicy-sweet and citrusy, this benchmark IPA finishes with a beautiful dry bitterness.